Spain's regional crisis hammers firms and families

 “The sector is in talks with the government to first use 2.5 billion euros left over from the original credit line to cover debt to June 30, and then resort to the regional liquidity fund,” a business source with knowledge of the talks said.

-Building and services firm FCC (FCC.MC) and the city cleaning or services subsidiaries of listed infrastructure firms such as ACS (ACS.MC), Ferrovial (FER.MC) and Sacyr SVO.MC have all been affected by unpaid bills.
+Building and services firm FCC and the city cleaning or services subsidiaries of listed infrastructure firms such as ACS, Ferrovial and Sacyr have all been affected by unpaid bills.

-So have pharmaceutical and health care companies such as Roche ROG.VX and Sanofi (SASY.PA).
+So have pharmaceutical and health care companies such as Roche and Sanofi.
 Their lobby group Farmaindustria said the regions seemed to be stacking up unpaid bills at a faster pace this year than in the past, having accumulated 1.5 billion euros of debt to its members by June.

 “The government has enough ammunition right now to solve the current situation.
-The issue is ensuring that the bad behavior doesn’t repeat itself,” the business source said.
+The issue is ensuring that the bad behaviour doesn’t repeat itself,” the business source said.

 The regions are responsible for administering health care and other services.
 For years Spain’s property boom yielded fat tax revenues and they adjusted their spending accordingly.